gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Quick!"
 she shouted to Sindy.
-"Push a button!"
+"Pull a lever!"

 "What?"

-"Which button?" her sister wailed.

-"Any button!"
+"Pull a lever!"

+"There aren't any levers!"
+Sindy wailed.

+"Then push a button!
+Any button!"
-Maddy frantically began slapping her paws on keyboards and pushing buttons and twisting dials.
+Maddy frantically began slapping her paws on keyboards and twisting dials.
 A heartbeat later her sister joined in.

 "Desist!"